TriplyDB/Documentation/docs/triply-etl/validate/index.md

   tdb[(Triple Store)]
 ```

-Triply believes that *every* ETL should include the Validate step to ensure that only valid data is published in knowlede graphs.
+Triply believes that *every* ETL should include the Validate step to ensure that only valid data is published in knowledge graphs.

 ## Two approaches